TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 12/Job 12.13.md

 ---

-With [God] is wisdom and might; He hath counsel and understanding.
+"With God is wisdom and might.
+He has counsel and understanding.